Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 - **Lastname field** - Optional.
 Same as Firstname, but for the lastname attribute.

+> **Picking one field for both:** when the same form-tag is selected for **Firstname field** and **Lastname field** - the usual case for a form with a single "Full name" field - the value is split rather than sent twice.
+The last word becomes the lastname and everything before it the firstname, so "Ion Mihai Popescu" is stored as firstname "Ion Mihai" and lastname "Popescu".
+A value with no space is kept as the firstname.

 - **Phone field** - Optional.
 Pick which form-tag holds the subscriber's phone.
 When set, the field value is sent as the subscriber's `phone` property.

 - **Send as properties** - A checkbox list of every form-tag in the template.
 Each checked field is sent to Newsman as a subscriber property keyed by the form-tag name.
 The selected Email/Firstname/Lastname/Phone fields are shown but disabled — they cannot also be properties because they are already used through their dedicated channels.
 Defaults: every non-system tag except the four reserved fields is checked.